adoptium/temurin-build/md-docs/FAQ.md

 The GitHub teams relevant to this repository are as follows (Note, you won't necessarily have access to see these links):

-- [GetOpenJDK](https://github.com/orgs/AdoptOpenJDK/teams/getopenjdk) - `Triage` level of access which lets you assign issues to people
+- GetOpenJDK- `Triage` level of access which lets you assign issues to people
-- [build](https://github.com/orgs/AdoptOpenJDK/teams/build) - `Write` access which lets you approve and merge PRs and run and configure most Jenkins jobs
+- build- `Write` access which lets you approve and merge PRs and run and configure most Jenkins jobs
-- [release](https://github.com/orgs/AdoptOpenJDK/teams/build) - Allows you to run the release jobs in Jenkins
+- release- Allows you to run the release jobs in Jenkins

 ## How do I find my way around AdoptOpenJDK's build automation scripts?